 However, the most active volcano, and possibly the most overall famous, is Mount Hekla in South Iceland.
 It hasn’t erupted since 2000, though.
 Other active volcanoes include Krafla, Katla, Askja and Grimsvotn.

 How can I visit the volcanoes in Iceland?

 While there are guided tours themed around visiting the volcanoes that are available to travellers, you don’t need to sign up for a tour to visit them all.
 There are many Icelandic volcanoes that you can see on your own, during an Iceland road trip or self-driving tour.
 However, for some of the volcanoes, if you want to do more than see them from afar (such as, for example, actually walking inside of the volcanoes, or hiking up to the top), you will need to book a guided experience, for safety purposes.

 Regardless of which volcano you're visiting, though, if you do choose to visit them by yourself, just be careful, use common sense and always check safetravel.is before visiting any volcano, in case there’s any volcanic activity you should know about.

-As already alluded to, the Fagradalsfjall eruption has been getting a lot of attention this year, as the eruption occurred on the 19th of March 2021 and was quite a surprise.
+As already alluded to, the Fagradalsfjall eruption got a lot of attention as the eruption occurred on the 19th of March 2021 and in August 2022 again and again in July 2023: it was quite a surprise.
 This particular volcano is located on the Reykjanes Peninsula, near both Reykjavik and Keflavik Airport, making it easy for travellers to visit.
 In fact, Fagradalsfjall is now one of the main things to do near Keflavik Airport.
 Thankfully, even though the volcano is near some of Iceland’s busiest and most populated areas, it’s still within a sheltered valley that sits away from infrastructure that could be potentially harmed by an eruption, making the volcanic event relatively non-disruptive.